 Social Media

 A company website is not the only representation of your roofing business online.
-With Facebook, Instagram, Twitter, LinkedIn, and YouTube, roofers can leverage free social platforms to expand brand awareness.
+Roofers can leverage free social platforms like Facebook, Instagram, X, LinkedIn, and YouTube to expand brand awareness.

 Since these web entities exist exclusively from your main site, they are considered “off-site” and, therefore, part of an off-site SEO strategy.

 Often, on and off-page methods can be merged with social media.
-For instance, sharing an internal blog post on your LinkedIn feed contributes to both on and off-page elements.
+For instance, sharing a pin (a recent job) on your Facebook feed contributes to both on and off-page elements.

-Moz also considers social signals to be a local ranking factor, so social media activity in and of itself is likely to enhance your overall development.
+Moz also considers social signals a local ranking factor, so social media activity alone will likely enhance one’s overall development.

 Link Building

-There are so many ways to build inbound links to your website; some of them help, and some of them hurt.
+There are so many ways to build inbound links to your website; some help, and some hurt.
 Antiquated tactics, such as buying links from blog comments or PBNs, are frowned upon by Google.

-While they won’t necessarily cause penalization in 2024, their zero-sum value contributes to a depletion of resources.
+While purchased links won’t necessarily cause penalization, their zero-sum value contributes to resource depletion.
 Better ways to build links involve networking with other web entities or personalities, including marketing influencers.

 Blogger outreach is a way to pitch your website’s relevance for inclusion in a guest post on another domain.
 The more relevant the domain is to your roofing company, the more link juice will navigate towards it.